musabashir34/CRANIOFACIAL_SHAPE_AND_CEPHALOPELVIC_DISPROPORTION/README.md

 This repository contains the R Markdown source for:

 > Bashir, M. A., & Sabo, I. Postnatal Craniofacial Geometric Morphometrics and Traditional Anthropometry as Markers of Cephalopelvic Disproportion: A Comparative Case-Control Study.
-Submitted to The American Journal Biological Anthropology
+Submitted to The Anatomical Record Journal

 ## Contents